shadow/tgen/README.md

 supported by TGen.

-See [doc/TGen-Markov-Models.md](doc/TGen-Markov-Models.md) for a description of how to create and use markov models to instruct TGen how to generate streams in a traffic flow and packets in a stream.
+See [doc/TGen-Markov-Models.md](doc/TGen-Markov-Models.md) for a description of how to create and use Markov models to instruct TGen how to generate streams in a traffic flow and packets in a stream.